sravanpalakala/tekton-argocd-poc/ReadmE.md

 Ngrok

+## fork this repository

+checkout forked repository to localmachine

+serach for "Manikanta-Reddy-Pasala" and replace with your github user id

 ## How to use this application

-Add Github token to below files
+Add Github token to below files also

 poc/conf/argocd/git-repository.yaml